lukesherwood/volunteerboard/TOTO.md

 TODO:

 jobs index page
-new pages with forms - org
+new event form need to change association to only be users organisation. new pages with forms - org

 nested index pages
 edit pages - move form to _form partial job show page has a link to apply to job volunteer applies for a job and assigned = true.